IoTresor/protocols/README.md

 **Create and Redefine**

-**Our Mission**
+**Our Vision**
-"To dissimilate bleeding-edge technology to the common man" "To enable cutting edge information technology solutions" "To learn, understand, and simplify cutting edge technology"
+"To enable businesses by disseminating bleeding-edge technology to the common man" "To enable cutting edge information technology solutions" "To learn, understand, and simplify cutting edge technology"